19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (a) with respect to the standards to be maintained by a society in the conduct of its affairs;

-(b) with respect to the provision of any financial service by a credit society, including the establishment of any branch of the credit society and facilities for the provision of such financial service;
+(b) with respect to the provision of any service by a credit society, including the establishment of any branch of the credit society and facilities for the provision of such service;

+[Act 3 of 2018 wef 10/04/2018]

-(c) with respect to the investment policies and procedures to be maintained by a society; or
+(c) with respect to the investment policies and procedures to be maintained by a society;

+[Act 3 of 2018 wef 10/04/2018]

+(ca) with respect to the prudential requirements to be met by a credit society;

+[Act 3 of 2018 wef 10/04/2018]

+(cb) to require a society to engage, for the purposes of preparing the books and accounts of the society in one or more financial years, a person who is chosen by the society and is approved by the Registrar in writing; or

+[Act 3 of 2018 wef 10/04/2018]

 (d) for any purpose specified in this Act or the rules made thereunder.